anaptfox/was-this-helpful/readme.md

 The component can capture feedback in different ways.
 It can be controlled with an attribute called `feedback-style`.

-- `none` (default) - This style is just the 👍 or 👎.
+- `none` (default) - This style is just the response.
 That's it.
-- `options` (recommended) - After the user 👍 or 👎, they will be presented radio options for additional input.
+- `options` (recommended) - After the user response, they will be presented radio options for additional input.
-- `form` - After the user 👍 or 👎, they will be presented with a text area for additional input.
+- `form` - After the user response, they will be presented with a text area for additional input.
-- `other` - After the user 👍 or 👎, they will be presented radio options for additional input with an additional option "Other".
+- `other` - After the user response, they will be presented radio options for additional input with an additional option "Other".
 If the user selects other, they will be presented with a text area to provide more information.
 - `options` is recommended because it's less work for the user and still provides you more "why" information.
-They can select 👍 or 👎, and option, and that's it.
+They can select response, and option, and that's it.

 ## Installation